labiium/dociium/README.md

 - “Show docs for tokio::sync::Mutex”
 - “List impls of serde::Serialize”
 - “What traits does std::vec::Vec implement?”
-- “Resolve these imports:\nuse std::fmt::Display;\nuse serde::de::Deserializer;”
+- "Resolve these imports:\nuse std::fmt::Display;\nuse serde::de::Deserializer;"
-- “Find symbols in chrono related to time zone”
+- "Find symbols in chrono related to time zone"
-- “Show implementation of requests.get”
+- "Show implementation of requests.get"
-- “Get Node implementation of express Router”
+- "Get Node implementation of express Router"

+**Note for uv users:** Works seamlessly with uv-managed Python environments—just ensure `uv` is in your PATH.

 ---